-As the aviation industry is detrimentally affected by the spread of Covid-19 across the globe, several airlines have grounded their fleet.
+As the aviation industry is affected by the spread of Covid-19, several airlines have grounded their fleet.
 Some employees have sought refuge in their homes, filled with hope that they will return to their current jobs after the crisis has subsided.
 While thousands of others have already stomached the news that unemployment awaits them on the other side of this pandemic.
 No one knows what the future of the aviation industry is.
 While we wait around in anticipation of what is to come, there is, however, one group of pilots whose job security is unaffected by the travel bans and lock downs, and they continue flying despite the risks - cargo pilots.

 According to IATA (International Air Transport Association) airlines transport over 52 million metric tons of goods annually.
 To put this into perspective, in a 24 hour period 100 000 aircraft takeoff carrying 140 000 tonnes of cargo.
 6 849 lives are saved due to vaccines being made available, over 80 000 flowers are sent and 20 million parcels are loaded on board.
 During the Covid-19 pandemic cargo airlines continue to play a vital role in the supply chain, and even the cargo capacity of passenger aircraft has proven useful.